Virtual Resolutions for a Product of Projective Spaces: Simpler Virtual Resolutions

 \section{Simpler Virtual Resolutions}

 We describe, in this section, an effective method for producing interesting virtual resolutions of a given $S$-module.
+Unlike the previous section, the free complex is ordinarily not linear nor acyclic.
 Our construction depends on a $B$-saturated module $M$ as well as an element $\bbd \in \reg M$.
-Although Theorem~\ref{thm:freeComplex} defines the corresponding virtual resolution as a subcomplex of a minimal free resolution of $M$, Algorithm~\ref{alg:computeWinnow} shows that they can be calculated without first computing the entire minimal free resolution.
+Although Theorem~\ref{thm:freeComplex} defines the corresponding virtual resolution as a subcomplex of a minimal free resolution of $M$, Algorithm~\ref{alg:computeWinnow} shows that the subcomplex can be assembled without first computing the entire minimal free resolution.

 \begin{theorem} For a finitely generated $\ZZ^r$-graded $S$-module $M$, consider a minimal free resolution $F$ of $M$.
 For a degree $\bbd\in\ZZ^r$ and each $i$, let $G_i$ be the direct sum of all free summands of $F_i$ whose generator is in degree at most $\bbd+\bbn$, and let $\varphi_i$ be the restriction of the $i$-th differential of $F$ to $G_i$. \begin{enumerate}[\upshape (i)] \item For all $i$, we have $\varphi_i(G_i) \subseteq G_{i-1}$ and $\varphi_i\circ \varphi_{i+1}=0$, so $G$ forms a free complex. \item Up to isomorphism, $G$ depends only on $M$ and $\bbd$. \item If $M$ is $B$-saturated and $\bbd \in \reg M$, then $G$ is a virtual resolution of $M$. \end{enumerate} \end{theorem}